 The work of native Texan and FOX 26 Special projects reporter Greg Groogan has been honored with more than 150 journalism awards, including 25 Lone Star Emmys.

-In 2010 the Houston Press Club honored Greg as Television Journalist of the Year and the National Education Writers Association awarded him first prize for beat reporting.
+In 2010 and again in 2013 the Houston Press Club honored Greg as Television Journalist of the Year.
+The National Education Writers Association in 2010 awarded him it's first prize for beat reporting.

 In 2008, the American Legion honored Greg and his colleagues at Fox 26 with the Fourth Estate Award, the organization's highest national honor for journalism.

 Born in Austin, Greg broke into the TV business in the Texas border town of Laredo after barely graduating from the University of Texas Plan II honors program (He's got the diploma to prove it).